Best blackhead remover

 Some blackhead removers are easier to learn to use than others.
 Masks and pore strips are pretty user-friendly, but you may have trouble figuring out the correct way to use manual tools or an electric blackhead remover.
 It’s crucial to read the instructions that come with your tools or remover to ensure you know how to use them properly.

-You may also want to consult with your dermatologist about the best way to use manual tools or an electric blackhead remover before trying to remove your blackheads.
+You may also want to consult with your dermatologist about the best way to use manual tools or an electric blackhead remover,

 Pain

-Using manual extracting tools or pulling off pore strips can be painful and irritate if you have sensitive skin.
-Masks and electric blackhead removers are usually gentler on the skin, so they may be a better option.
+Using manual extracting tools or pulling off pore strips can be painful and irritating if you have sensitive skin.
+Masks and electric blackhead removers are usually gentler on the skin.

 Time

 It’s also important to consider how much time you want to devote to blackhead removal.
-Electric blackhead removers and pore strips typically work most quickly.
+Electric blackhead removers and pore strips typically work quickest.
 Face masks and manual tools work better over a large area but require more time for each treatment session.

 How much you can expect to spend on a blackhead remover

-You’ll typically pay $5-$75 for a blackhead remover.
+You’ll typically pay $5-$75.
 Masks, pore strips and manual tool kits usually go for $5-$30, while electric blackhead removers are most expensive, ranging from $30-$75.

 Blackhead remover FAQ